peterjlambert/petelambert.com/src/journal/2023-01-01-where-did-that-last-two-years-go.md

 ---
-title: Where did that last two years go?
+title: 'Where did that last two years go?'
+tags: post
 date: 2023-01-01
-tags: post
 slug: where-did-that-last-two-years-go
+keywords:
+  - life
+  - music
+  - health
+  - travel
 excerpt: 'It’s been a while.
 The last post on this site was literally two years ago and was a rundown of my 2020.
 It’s been a bit weird since, hasn’t it?
 I mean, the world got weirder.
 Stuff keeps happening.
 Such is time.'
-keywords:
-  - life
-  - music
-  - health
-  - travel
 ---

 It’s been a while.
 The last post on this site was literally two years ago and was a rundown of my 2020.
 It’s been a bit weird since, hasn’t it?
 I mean, the world got weirder.
 Stuff keeps happening.
 Such is time.